shazraz/PID-Controller/README.md

 Finally a small integral term was introduced to account for any biases that may exist which had a very subtle effect on the vehicle performance.
 In particular, mild overshoots were observed at certain turns.

-The final choice of parameters is as follows:
+The final choice of parameters, after additional tuning, is as follows:

 Speed Controller: {0.2, 0, 0.1}
 Steer Controller: {0.095, 0.0001, 1.7}
 Max Speed: 60 mph
-Speed Reduction: 45 mph
+Speed Reduction: 55 mph

 The performance can be verified by executing ```./pid 0.095 0.0001 1.7 60``` and then running the simulator.